Freelancing is on the rise, and for a good reason. And why not?

 However, many jobs like e-teaching or customer support services might require working at a fixed time.

 2. Work from the comfort

-Gone are the days when you had to travel all the time to work.
+Gone are when you had to travel all the time to work.

 You can easily manage your work from wherever you want.
-It can be your house, cafeteria, park, or even on vacations, as long as you have access to a computer, laptop, or smartphone.
+It can be your house, cafeteria, park, or even on vacation, as long as you have access to a computer, laptop, or smartphone.

 It provides you the greater flexibility of operating from any place while telecommuting and skipping rush hour traffic.

-For several businesses, while searching for foreign language specialists, they often look outside their organization, where the costs are cheaper with no long-term string attached.
+While searching for foreign language specialists, several businesses often look outside their organization.
+The costs are cheaper with no long-term strings attached.

-That’s why most companies are more frequently outsourcing assignments to freelancers instead of hiring full-time workers for a one-off project.
+That’s why most companies frequently outsource assignments to freelancers instead of hiring full-time workers for a one-off project.

 By doing this, firms save funds on employee salaries, perks, and office expenses.

-As a self-employed, you may not need to spend on brick and mortar space.
-Working from home can save you lots of money on transportation you’d be using to commute.
+As a self-employed, you may not need to spend on brick-and-mortar space.
+Working from home can save you lots of money on transportation you’d use to commute.